vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

 attributes its authorship to Kallata.
-But it has to be noted in this connection that this verse is not found in the recension of Kșemarāja, who attributes the Kārikā to Vasugupta himself probably on the authority of the following verse, found in his recension :
+But it has to be noted in this connection that this verse is not found in the recension of Kṣemarāja, who attributes the Kārikā to Vasugupta himself probably on the authority of the following verse, found in his recension :

 "Labdhvāpyalabhyam etaj jñānadhanam hrdguhāntah